Stephen Collins

-Stephen Weaver Collins (born October 1, 1947) is an American former actor and writer.
+Stephen Weaver Collins (born October 1, 1947) is an American former actor.
 He is known for playing Eric Camden on the WB/CW television series 7th Heaven from 1996 to 2007.
 Afterwards, Collins played the roles of Dayton King on the ABC television series No Ordinary Family and Gene Porter in the NBC television series Revolution, father of Elizabeth Mitchell's character, Rachel Matheson.
-Before 7th Heaven, Collins was known for his role as Commander Willard Decker in the 1979 film Star Trek: The Motion Picture and the ABC television series Tales of the Gold Monkey.

-In 2014, his career ended after he confessed to sexual misconduct against multiple minors.
+Before 7th Heaven, Collins was known for his roles as Commander Willard Decker in the 1979 film Star Trek: The Motion Picture and pilot Jake Cutter in the ABC television series Tales of the Gold Monkey.
+In 2014, his career came to an end after he confessed to sexual abuse against multiple minors.

 Early life

 Stephen Collins was born on October 1, 1947, in Des Moines, Iowa, to mother Madeleine (née Robertson) and father Cyrus Stickney Collins, an airline executive.
 Collins was raised with his two older brothers in Hastings-on-Hudson, New York, and attended Amherst College in Massachusetts, graduating cum laude.
 While at Amherst, he played bass guitar in a number of bands.
+He was also then a singing member of the Amherst College Zumbyes.